carlonicora/RAW/jinx.md

 51+|3

 #### Ablative armours
 Jinx uses the idea of ablative armours, which are protections that absorb the damages in lieu of the character wearing it.
-The armours have a fixed amount of protection, which is lost every time a damage is absorbed.
+The armours have a fixed amount of protection, which is lost every time damage is absorbed.

 The ablative armour can absorb only a maximum of damage in a single attack.
 Each armour should specify this value.

-Every time the damage caused by a single attack is bigger than the amount of damages the armour can substain in a single attack, the rest of the damages are passed to the character.
+Every time the damage caused by a single attack is bigger than the number of damages the armour can sustain in a single attack, the rest of the damages are passed to the character.

 Each character can try and repair a damaged armour using the Armoury skill.